CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/glossary-of-terms.md

 - intro:
   - title: Glossary of terms
     short_desc: >
-      Welcome to the Glossary of terms used in the FY18 Recommended Budget.
+      Welcome to the Glossary of terms used in the FY19 Recommended Budget.
 If you find a term you don't understand in this budget website, please contact the Office of Budget Management.
-We hope this glossary proves useful!
     description: >
     sidebar_menu: true
 - text_block: